Top Prototyping and Design Handoff Tools in 2019

 - Consistency: What features are there that ensure design consistency in your work?

-- Accuracy: Do the elements you’re working with reflect the “source of truth” in your organization?
+- Accuracy: Do the elements you’re working with reflecting the “source of truth” in your organization?

 - Collaboration: Can you easily and accurately collaborate with stakeholders or co-design with others?